Did Connecticut accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Connecticut
+Learn About the ACA Medicaid Expansion in Connecticut

 Presently, the ACA expansion of Medicaid has been accepted by 31 states and Washington, D.C.
 Connecticut is not only one of these states that accepted the Affordable Care Act Medicaid expansion, but it was also the first state to accept the expansion.
 While the Affordable Care Act expansion of Medicaid in Connecticut took effect quickly, it was not a simple decision for Connecticut lawmakers.
 Even though the expansion plan comes with federal funds, each state that accepts the expansion will eventually have to pay for a part of the program.
 The ACA Medicaid expansion cost to states is one of the most common reasons why many officials across the country have turned down the expansion plan for their state.
 However, officials from Connecticut saw that the benefits of the program were worth the cost to the state.